Effective Date: November 27, 2023

 - Data used for security purposes to protect our products and services.

-We receive business contact information that contains Personal Data for commercial purposes, including details about your organisation from third parties for marketing and business intelligence, such as analysing business opportunities, identifying and communicating with potential customers, and providing our audience with more relevant content and advertising.
-Typically, we receive this information about you from a few sources, such as: (i) third-party marketing initiatives, such as events where we are a sponsor, or website forms hosted by third parties that may provide content about us; (ii) instances when you consent to having your attendee badge scanned at an event hosted by us or another third party; (iii) companies, such as information aggregators and similar entities, from whom we have licensed business contact information; and (iv) referrals.
+We receive business contact information that contains Personal Data for commercial purposes, including details about your organization from third parties for marketing and business intelligence, such as analyzing business opportunities, identifying and communicating with potential customers, and providing our audience with more relevant content and advertising.
+Typically, and subject to applicable laws, we receive this information about you from a few sources, such as: (i) third-party marketing initiatives, such as events where we are a sponsor, or website forms hosted by third parties that may provide content about us; (ii) instances when you consent to having your attendee badge scanned at an event hosted by us or another entity; (iii) companies, such as information aggregators and similar entities, from whom we have licensed business contact information; (iv) referrals; or (v) resellers and channel partners, including those that offer joint marketing services.
 In some situations, we may combine such business contact information with other non-personal and Personal Data we possess or that you have provided to us.
-For example, we may combine business contact details with details about your organisation, such as its address or revenue range, and analyse this information for business opportunities or use this to send you tailored content.
+For example, we may combine business contact details with details about your organization, such as its address or revenue range, and analyze this information for business opportunities or use this to send you tailored content.

-We also receive information from third-party platforms for various business purposes such as credit, program management, or technical reasons.
-For example, we may receive credit information about an organisation that includes the names of individuals.
+We also receive information from third-party platforms for various business purposes such as organizational credit information, program management, or technical reasons.
+For example, we may receive credit information about an organization that includes the names of individuals.
 If you participate in an open source project or our bug bounty program, we may receive details about you, such as your username or pull requests, to help us manage your participation in the project or program and provide you with updates.

-If you are a candidate applying for a job at Okta, we may receive Personal Data about you from third parties for business purposes, such as through background checks (educational, employment, criminal, and financial information), publicly-available sources (like social media accounts, including LinkedIn for identifying candidates), feedback about your application and from interviews, and other third parties that may provide feedback about your application.
+If you are a candidate applying for a job at Okta, subject to laws applicable in your jurisdiction, we may receive Personal Data about you from third parties for business purposes, such as through background checks (educational, employment, criminal, and financial information), publicly-available sources (like social media accounts, including LinkedIn for identifying candidates), feedback about your application and from interviews, and other third parties that may provide feedback about your application.
+Okta treats references provided as part of a job application as confidential.

-For our professional services work, as a processor or service provider, Okta may also receive Personal Data about you to perform its obligations under its contract with a third party.
-Okta partners may also share your business contact information with Okta as part of their recommendation to your organisation to become an Okta customer.
-If Okta is interested in partnering with, acquiring, investing in, or partners with, acquires, or invests in your employing or retaining organisation, Okta may receive Personal Data about you through the (potential or completed) transaction for its business purposes.
+For our professional services work, as a processor or service provider for our customers, Okta may also receive Personal Data about you to perform its obligations under its contract with a third party.
+Okta partners may also share your business contact information with Okta as part of their recommendation to your organization to become an Okta customer.
+If Okta is interested in partnering with, acquiring, investing in, or partners with, acquires, or invests in your employing or retaining organization, Okta may receive Personal Data about you through the (potential or completed) transaction for its business purposes.

-Device Data, Usage Data, and Metadata We Collect
+Device Data, Usage Data, Ancillary Data, Diagnostic Data, and Metadata We Collect

-Explanation of Device Data, Usage Data, and Other Metadata and Technology Used
+Explanation of Device Data, Usage Data, Ancillary Data, Diagnostic Data, and Other Metadata and Technology Used

-We offer products that collect both Customer Data and Usage Data (as defined in our agreements with customers, including from the Okta Service).
-Our collection of both types of data enables us to provide and innovate upon the Okta Service, which in turn allows us to act as a service provider to our customers and to continuously improve upon the services we provide to our customers and consumers.
-In conjunction with the products we make available to our customers, we may collect additional data, such as user-agent and browser version, IP address, the URLs you visit (such as to determine whether we can help you manage your credentials for such URLs), logs of your usage and click activities, logs about your login history, identity confirmation, and device data (such as whether your device is managed by an administrator, the operating system installed on the device, certain device configurations, and similar device or version information).
+Ancillary Data.
 For the Okta Mobility Management product, data collected may include the applications that are installed on your device.
 Collectively, we refer to this data as “Ancillary Data”.
-Some of the Ancillary Data, including Usage Data, that we receive is dependent on your organisation’s policies and settings and what information it permits to be shared with Okta.
-Okta uses Ancillary Data to improve security and to provide and improve its products to customers, including to better understand customer behaviour in order to create new features and provide threat-related insights for our customers.
+Some of the Ancillary Data, including Usage Data, that we receive is dependent on your organization’s policies and settings and what information it permits to be shared with Okta.
+Okta uses Ancillary Data to improve security and to provide and improve its products to customers, including to better understand customer behavior in order to create new features and provide threat-related insights for our customers.

 Some of these products that collect and process Ancillary Data include: